hcdclove/Nextjs-v13.4-cms-reviews-app/README.md

 For Tech Stack, I used Typescript and NextJS version 13.4.
 For styling, I used tailwindcss and headlessui with the fonts Orbitron and  Exo_2.

-Bellow find a series of screenshuts of the final application:
+Screenshuts of the final application:

 Home Page: